Quantization Meets Spikes: Nearly Lossless Conversion at the First Timestep via Polarity Multi-Spike Mapping: Introduction

+\item \textbf{Polarity multi-spike mapping framework:} We propose a unified ANN-to-SNN conversion framework that explicitly enforces information-preserving mapping from ANN activations to SNN spike representations.
+The proposed PMSM jointly considers the quantization process on the ANN side and the spike generation mechanism on the SNN side, providing a solution for nearly lossless conversion under ultra-low-latency constraints.

+\item \textbf{Entropy-lossless polarity quantization activation:} To address information loss induced by conventional quantized activation functions, especially the truncation of negative values, we first introduce a Polarity Quantized Activation (PQA) function that preserves both positive and negative activations.
+Building upon this design, we further develop a hyperparameter initialization strategy for quantization layers, which determines the quantization boundary from an information theory perspective, thereby achieving lossless information preservation.

-\begin{itemize} \item \textbf{Nearly lossless ANN-to-SNN conversion at the first timestep:} To enable spiking neurons to convey rich information within a single timestep, we propose an Augmented Integrate-and-Fire (AIF) neuron that supports a polarity multi-spike firing mechanism.
-This design enables precise reconstruction of ANNs activations with ultra-low latency, achieving high-performance conversion at the first timestep. \item \textbf{Polarity quantized activation function:} To address information loss caused by conventional quantized activation functions, which truncate negative values in the outputs of batch normalization layers, we design a Polarity Quantized Activation (PQA) function.
-From an information-theoretic perspective, we show that PQA preserves the entropy of the original signal, ensuring lossless information propagation through quantized activations. \item \textbf{Generalization across diverse architectures:} We evaluate PMSM on three representative architectures: a deep plain CNN (VGG-16), a residual network (ResNet-20), and an attention-based model (Transformer).
-To the best of our knowledge, PMSM achieves state-of-the-art performance on CIFAR-10, CIFAR-100, and ImageNet, demonstrating strong generalization and scalability across diverse network paradigms.
-In addition, PMSM achieves over $5 \times$ reduction in energy consumption compared to the baseline method. \end{itemize}
+\item \textbf{Nearly lossless ANN-to-SNN conversion at the first timestep:} To enable spiking neurons to convey rich information within a single timestep, we propose an Augmented Integrate-and-Fire (AIF) neuron that supports a polarity multi-spike firing mechanism.
+This design enables precise reconstruction of ANNs activations with ultra-low latency, achieving nearly lossless conversion at the first timestep.

+\item \textbf{Generalization across timesteps, architectures, and datasets:} We evaluate the proposed framework across multiple timesteps, four representative architectures (VGG-16, ResNet-20, Graph Convolution Network and ViT-S), and both static and event-based datasets, including CIFAR-10, CIFAR-100, ImageNet, CIFAR10-DVS, N-Caltech101 and EvTouch-Objects.
+The proposed PMSM achieves state-of-the-art performance across all settings in this study.

+\item \textbf{Energy-efficient spiking inference:} We conduct a comprehensive energy analysis to quantify the computational cost of SNNs.
+Experimental results show that our method significantly reduces the number of spikes, leading to substantial energy savings compared to conventional quantized activation-based conversion methods.
+Specifically, our approach achieves more than 55\% energy reduction on both CIFAR-10 and CIFAR-100 at $T=1$ and $T=2$, highlighting its potential for ultra-low-power neuromorphic systems.